hsrasheed/projects/README.md

 ![Autonomous Agent](assets/autonomy.png)

+_If you're looking at this in Cursor, please right click on the filename in the Explorer on the left, and select "Open preview", to view the formatted version._

 I couldn't be more excited to welcome you!
-This is the start of your 6 week adventure into the powerful, astonishing and sometimes surreal world of Agentic AI.
+This is the start of your 6 week adventure into the powerful, astonishing and often surreal world of Agentic AI.

 ### Before you begin